MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 It does not print a timestamp when displaying the trace message because it can drastically impact the performances.
 It only prints the ID of the recorded event followed by the values given in parameters.

-The default implementation can be overridden by implementing the ``LLTRACE_impl.h`` file.
+One can override the default implementation by implementing the ``LLTRACE_impl.h`` file.

 An implementation of this API mapped to **SEGGER SystemView** concepts is available.